SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/05_feature_portainer_summary.md

 ---
 title: 'Feature: Portainer'
-summary: The `portainer` feature is a critical component of the declarative stack management system.
-It automates the deployment of the Portainer server and provides the API that drives the entire stack orchestration workflow.
+summary: The Portainer integration is now managed by the dedicated `portainer-manager.sh` script, which orchestrates the deployment of the Portainer server and agents, and drives the declarative stack management system via the Portainer API.
 document_type: "Feature Summary"
 status: "Approved"
 version: "1.0.0"